Volunteer

 Join Our Mission: Support Asylum Seekers with CASP

-From providing rides and language support to assisting with housing and job placement, volunteers play a vital role in helping asylum seekers adjust to their new lives.
-Each arriving family is paired with a volunteer team, guided by CASP staff, ensuring seamless support.
-For those with limited availability, there are flexible opportunities to contribute in meaningful ways.
+From providing rides and language support to assisting with housing and job placement, volunteers play a vital role in helping asylum seekers adjust to their new lives and communities.

 Support Asylum Seekers in a Way That Fits You